xfu2006/halo2_pse_cq/README.md

 ## Description

-This repository contains the [halo2](https://github.com/zcash/halo2) fork, with the addition of cq-lookup argument [L. Eagen, D. Fiore, and
+This repository contains the [halo2](https://github.com/zcash/halo2) PSE fork (using KZG as polynomial commitment), with the addition of cq-lookup argument [L. Eagen, D. Fiore, and
 A. Gabizon. "cq: Cached Quotients for Fast Lookups"](https://eprint.iacr.org/2022/1763.pdf).
 Compared with the halo2 (plookup) lookup already available in the system, cq is suitable for the case that the lookup table